thehatkid/ModShot/README.md

 You can ship your own gems by finding the gem install location (Typically `C:\Ruby27-x64\lib\ruby\gems\2.7.0\gems`), going inside the gem, and copying over all the files inside lib.

-Some gems may ship with external dlls/sos, those are a little buggy at the moment, and may throw a loaderror when trying to use them.
-You may have some success putting the dlls/sos found in `/<gem>/ext/` in `/lib/`.